Home » Specialties » X-ray Technologist

 Certifications are a way to demonstrate your knowledge and expertise in a specific medical imaging procedure.
 Some employers encourage techs to earn several specialty certifications.

-The ARRT offers a basic certification, the Registered Radiologic technologist R.T.
+The ARRT offers a basic certification, the Radiologic Technologist R.T.
 (R).
-It also offers specialty credentials in other branches of radiologic technology.
-Introductory certifications include:
+It also offers specialty credentials in other branches of radiologic technology, including:

 Here’s a look at how salaries range by state.